erpnext/foundation/foundation/www/docs/user/manual/en/setting-up/users-and-permissions/user-permissions.md

 <!-- add-breadcrumbs -->
 # User Permissions

-Along with Role based permissions, you can also set user level permissions that are based on rules that are evaluated against the data contained in the document being accessed.
+Along with Role based permissions, you can also set user level permissions that are based on rules that are evaluated against the data containted in the document being accessed.
 This is particularly useful when you want to restrict based on:

 1. Allow user to access data belonging to one Company
 1. Allow user to access data related to a specific Customer or Territory